christianfosli/christianfosli.github.io/content/about.md

 I'm a husband and a dad to an amazing toddler.

 On this website I will mostly post tech-related content, usually in English but sometimes in Norwegian.

 ---

+### Contact info

+You can find my contact info and my profile and various online platforms in the header.

+---